rayer456/electrobot/README.md

 When you first successfully run `electrobot.py` a bindings file will be created in `config/bindings.json` with some default hotkeys to perform below actions.

-- Close a prediction
+- Close a prediction with CTRL + 5
-- Cancel a prediction
+- Cancel a prediction with CTRL + 6
-- Select an outcome <1-10> *by default only the first four outcomes are made into a hotkey.
-You can go all the way up to 10 by just copy pasting the objects in the file.
+- Select an outcome <1-10> with CTRL + <1-4> *by default only the first four outcomes are made into a hotkey.
+You can go all the way up to 10 by just copy pasting the objects in the bindings file.

 - You can change the actual keys you press by editing the `hotkey` field.
 [List of available keys](https://github.com/btsdev/global_hotkeys#list-of-the-available-keys)